Skip to main content

 Fall within the yearly quota for foreign citizens who may be granted a work permit.

-The employee will also need to apply for a long-term visa and provide the following supporting documents:
+The employee will also need to apply for a long-stay visa and provide the following supporting documents:

-• The work permit obtained by the employer
+• The work authorization obtained by the employer, where required

 • Proof of accommodation in Romania